 - 1 medium white onion diced

 - 13 oz coconut milk

 - chicken stock

-- In a pressure cooker add some vegetable oil and brown the dry rubbed pork ribs on all sides.
+- To the Instant Pot add some vegetable oil and brown the dry rubbed pork ribs on all sides.
 Do this in batches to brown the ribs, not steam them.
 You want that browned meat.

 - Add a little more vegetable oil to the pressure cooker and brown the onions, scraping the bottom of the pan to pick up all the tasty bits.

-- Serve with sauce over steamed rice and garnish with chopped cilantro.
+- Pour sauce over ribs when serving with steamed rice and garnish with chopped cilantro.

 - I use Madras Curry Powder which typically is hot, but feel free to use whatever curry powder you prefer.